millerkrista/Positive_Selection_Subpopulation_Analysis/README.md

 # Positive Selection and Subpopulation Analysis of HIV-1 *env* Gene in Participants with Chronic Infection
 This project was done as part of the National Institutes of Health Intramural Program's Graduate Data Science Summer Program.
 I worked under Frida Belinky, a computational biologist with Eli Boritz's lab at the National Institute of Allergy and Infectious Disease.
-With Frida's invaluable mentorship, I created a novel workflow for analyzing high-throughput single-genome sequencing data from 40 participants with chronic HIV infection.
+With Frida's invaluable mentorship, I created a novel workflow for analyzing high-throughput single-genome sequencing data from 40 participants with chronic HIV-1 infection.

+There is currently no vaccine for HIV-1, in part due to extreme sequence variation in the *env* gene.
+This project aims to elucidate potential driving factors behind sequence variation so that we can more effectively work towards a vaccine.

 ## Background